MistyCommunity/Documentation/src/content/misty-i/reference/javascript-api.md

 ```

 ### misty.DeleteImage

 Enables you to remove an image file from Misty that you have previously saved to her storage.

-**Note:** You can only delete image files that you have previously saved to Misty's storage.
-You cannot remove Misty's default system image files.

 ```javascript
 // Syntax
 misty.DeleteImage(string fileName, [int prePauseMs], [int postPauseMs]);
 ```

+{{box op="start" cssClass="boxed noteBox"}}
+**Note:** You can only delete image files that you have previously saved to Misty's storage.
+You cannot remove Misty's default system image files.
+{{box op="end"}}

 Arguments